This Is Bottle Rocket Media | Meet Tamika Carlton, Director of Marketing

 4. Create a Motion Graphic Video

 Videos are a great way to entertain your audience while also experientially informing them.
-Motion graphics have grown more popular and are widely used by brands and marketers because complexity in messaging can easily be broken down via motion graphics.
+Motion graphics have grown more popular and are widely used by brands and marketers because the complexity of messaging can easily be broken down via motion graphics.

 5. Create a Unique Opening